Advantages of building a vertical garden

 Nail pots to a plank and you can have an interesting wall feature to add to your home.

 If you’re scratching your head thinking of how to make a vertical garden, you don’t have to worry.
-Buying a vertical planter is a fuss-free solution.
+Buying one, like this Bunnings vertical planter, is a fuss-free solution.